 List of Gluten-Free Flours

 Gluten provides structure and volume in baking and bread.
 It gives baked goods the leavening and proper air flow to make them light, bind together and hold moisture.
 But if you have celiac disease or a gluten sensitivity it can cause havoc on the body including diarrhea, gas, bloating, stomach pain, hives, and even vomiting.
-It helps to have gluten-free alternatives to prevent accidently being exposed to gluten.
+It helps to have gluten-free alternatives to prevent accidentally being exposed to gluten.
 I use a lot of combination of these starches and gluten-free flour alternatives in many of my baked goods either by themselves or in a combination, as some gluten-free flours do not work well alone.

 So what is gluten-free flour made from?
 Here is your list of gluten-free flours to use in the kitchen and help you achieve optimal health and healing.